 sliced paper thin and soaked in ice water for 5 minutes

 finely chopped, for garnish

-Roast The Butternut Squash: Heat the oven to 400°F and arrange rack in the middle.
-Place the squash on a rimmed baking sheet, drizzle with 1 tablespoon of the oil and season with salt.
+Roast The Butternut Squash: Heat the oven to 400°F and arrange the rack in the middle.
+Place the squash on a rimmed baking sheet, drizzle with 1 tablespoon of the oil, and season with salt.
 Roast the squash until knife tender, about 30 minutes.
 Remove and cool until you're able to handle the squash.

 Make The Peanut Coconut Dressing: Meanwhile, combine the peanut butter, coconut milk, tamari, sugar, vinegar, lemongrass, kaffir leaf, and 2 to 4 tablespoons of hot water in a blender and process until really smooth, at least 1 minute (it should be thin enough to be pourable but thick enough to coat the vegetables — and more water as needed).
 Taste and adjust seasoning as desired.

 Dressing can be made up to 1 day ahead of time.
 Store refrigerated in an airtight container and bring to room temperature (you may need to thin it with hot water) to use.

 Crisp The Garlic: Meanwhile, heat the remaining 1/4 cup oil over medium-high heat in a large frying pan.
 When it shimmers, add garlic and cook until garlic is crisp, golden brown, and fragrant.
 Remove garlic to a paper towel-lined plate and set aside.